Yeti-Media/anakin-daemons/README.txt

 -iTCP <p>	:	uses a TCP socket listening to port p -iDTCP <p>	:	uses a TCP socket listening to port p that allows multiple requests,
-			uses <line> to separate each, line and <end> to mark the end of the message
+			uses <line> to separate each, line and <end> to mark the end of the message -iHTTP <p>	:	uses a HTTP socket listening to port p

 output flags (use one of the following) :